A Human-Centric Framework for Data Attribution in Large Language Models: Moonshot: What Attribution Could Look Like in Practice

 As shown in \autoref{fig:moonshot}, the LLM user would then see an alert for the likely source\footnote{The example in \autoref{fig:moonshot} shows that the LLM response triggered two attribution alerts: a verbatim match and a match for a similar story arc.
-We visualize the verbatim match and show one attributed source for clarity, but there could be several relevant candidates (though if there are thousands, it would indicate the need to re-calibrate the attribution implementation).
-To maintain usability, it would be necessary to somehow limit the number of shown attributions.
-This calls for transparency and negotiation on how many options are shown, how they are selected and ranked.
-For example, attributed sources could be prioritized by chronological order from the metadata (not to create an incentive for copy-cats), and if there are still competing candidates with equal similarity matches, then a random subset would be shown.
-We hope that the attribution space would avoid the worst pitfalls of the current platforms, including surveillance~\cite{Zuboff_2019_age_of_surveillance_capitalism_fight_for_human_future_at_new_frontier_of_power}, search compromised with ads~\cite{AhmedHaskell-Dowland_2021_Is_Google_getting_worse_Increased_advertising_and_algorithm_changes_may_make_it_harder_to_find_what_youre_looking_for}, proprietary recommendation algorithms that unilaterally change the rules of the game~\cite{Gil_2024_Stop_Chasing_Algorithms_Heres_How_Creators_Can_Take_Control_of_Their_Content_and_Monetize_on_Their_Own_Terms}, and absence of due process~\cite{Walsh_2025_YouTube_error_that_couldve_cost_thousands,2025_Meta_Wrongfully_Disabling_Accounts_with_No_Human_Customer_Support,Thompson_2025_They_Criticized_Musk_on_Then_Their_Reach_Collapsed}.
-AI industry seems to be already on track to re-create most of this~\cite{Bort_2025_Perplexity_CEO_says_its_browser_will_track_everything_users_do_online_to_sell_hyper_personalized_ads,Vanian_2025_Meta_greenlights_Facebook_Instagram_ads_based_on_your_AI_chats,Roth_2024_Googles_AI_search_summaries_officially_have_ads}.} of the LLM suggestion, with the link to the profile of the original author.
+We visualize the verbatim match and show one attributed source for clarity, but there could be numerous relevant candidates (see \cref{sec:ranking}).} of the LLM suggestion, with the link to the profile of the original author.
 Let us consider this an `impression' of the attributed content.
 The shown alert will be added to a log file, and a micro-payment to the creator (including some negotiated nano-share of that for the intermediaries), would be triggered.
 The user would then make a choice to rely on this idea in some way, or go for some other idea.
 Should they choose to use the attributed content, they could signal this by pressing a button or simply copying some part of the displayed text, triggering a somewhat larger micro-payment for `use with acknowledgment'.

 The logs of what pieces of content were displayed and used could be stored and used for various analytics, providing highly useful information to all parties. \autoref{fig:moonshot} shows that the author of the attributed work could see which elements of their work were used, and what earnings that brought.
 The publisher, having access to the same information, could make more informed decisions about which authors to sign up a deal with.